okohll/abdocs/content/docs/integrations/importing.md

 In either case, the CSV file must contain fields in the same order as they are in the table being imported into.
 The column titles don’t need to be the same though, it’s the order which is important.
 The import screen will show you the column order which is necessary.

 ## Updating existing records
 When updating records, a key field must be selected to match records up.
 This can be any field that has the [unique]({{<relref "/docs/fields/field-options/common-options#unique">}}) property set.
-Alternatively the internal agileBase rowID can be used.
+Alternatively the internal Agilebase rowID can be used.
 This field is included as the first field in any data export.

 Sometimes, admins will want to do an export -> modify spreadsheet -> re-import workflow.
 This is straightforward: